 To be eligible for this award students must have a minimum overall GPA of 3.0 and be junior standing or above.

 The call for applications for the UGRCA Fellowship will take place in the Fall semester.
-Formal applications will be due each Spring.
-Student and faculty must apply as a pair.
-The announcement of award recipients will be made each April.
-The student selected for this competitive fellowships (1 Research or 1 Creative Activity) will each receive housing, a stipend of $1,000.00 and $250.00 to be used for their projects or travel to present/exhibit their projects.
+Formal applications will be due April 29th by 5:00pm.
+The student and faculty mentor must apply as a pair.
+The announcement of award recipients will be made in early May.
+The student selected for this competitive fellowships (1 Research or 1 Creative Activity) will each receive a stipend of $1,000.00 and $250.00 to be used for their projects or travel to present/exhibit their projects.
 Faculty awards can be used for travel or a stipend.
-Summer Session A or C 2016 applications are due each Spring.

 Previous Fellowship Awards

 Zane Lombardo (Mentor: Robert Collins) from the Physical Sciences Department has been selected as the Undergraduate Research Fellow.
 Zane will be working his project titled “Biophysical Studies of Fluorescent Protein Calcium Sensors.”

 Manan Bhatt biology student, (Mentor: Barbara Murdoch) will be supported this summer in continuing his research titled “Identification of Cells that Produce Neurons in the Chick Olfactory Epithelium” for the biology department.

 Outcome: Presenting at the Eastern Colleges Science Conference, Niagra College

 Jessica Patrizi also from the biology department, will receive the 2nd Summer Fellowship to prepare her work for presentation and publication with Dr. Barbara Murdoch).
 Jessica’s project is titled ” Can Extracellular Matrix Molecules Enhance Neurogenesis in the Chick Olfactory Epithelium.”